Thanks to an 11th-hour donation, Hacker Dojo in Mountain View will likely live to fight another day.

 "I started my career as a hacker, and I spend almost all my time today at YouWeb working with other developers and hackers.
 The idea that the world's largest community center of hackers could be displaced right here in Silicon Valley was simply not acceptable to me," Relan said.

-"I spoke to Katy on the last Friday night of their campaign goal, and after not sleeping well over it I called the
+"I spoke to Katy on the last Friday night of their campaign goal, and after not sleeping well over it I called the next day to make my pledge.
+YouWeb and I are dedicated to the mission of supporting hackers and developers all over the globe, because they represent the best chance we have of improving our societies and conserving our planet's scarce resources."

 Hacker Dojo found itself in hot water with the city shortly after signing a new lease that expanded its footprint last October.
 According to city officials, the organization neither obtained a conditional use permit nor addressed issues with the building before moving in roughly three years ago.